Kabir: Persecution and social impact

 Kabir response to persecution and slander was to welcome it.
-He called the slanderer a friend, expressed gratefulness for the slander, for it brought him closer to his god.
+He called the slanderer a friend, expressed gratefulness for the slander, for it brought him closer to his God.
 Winand Callewaert translates a poem attributed to Kabir in the warrior-ascetic Dadupanthi tradition within Hinduism, as follows:

 The legends about Kabir describe him as the underdog who nevertheless is victorious in trials by a Sultan, a Brahmin, a Qazi, a merchant, a god or a goddess.
 The ideological messages in the legends appealed to the poor and oppressed.
 According to David Lorenzen, legends about Kabir reflect a "protest against social discrimination and economic exploitation", they present the perspective of the poor and powerless, not the rich and powerful.
 However, many scholars doubt that these legends of persecution are authentic, point to the lack of any corroborating evidence, consider it unlikely that a Muslim Sultan would take orders from Hindu Brahmins or Kabir's own mother demanded that the Sultan punish Kabir, and question the historicity of the legends on Kabir.

 Legacy

-Kabir literature legacy was championed by two of his disciples, Bhāgodās and Dharmadās.
+Kabir literature legacy was promoted by two of his disciples, Bhāgodās and Dharamdas.
 Songs of Kabir were collected by Kshitimohan Sen from mendicants across India, these were then translated to English by Rabindranath Tagore.

 New English translations of Songs of Kabir is done by Arvind Krishna Mehrotra.
 August Kleinzahler writes about this: "It is Mehrotra who has succeeded in capturing the ferocity and improvisational energy of Kabir’s poetry".

 Kabir's legacy continues to be carried forward by the Kabir panth ("Path of Kabir"), a religious community that recognises him as its founder and is one of the Sant Mat sects.
 This community was founded centuries after Kabir died, in various parts of India, over the seventeenth and eighteenth centuries.
 Its members, known as Kabir panthis, are estimated to be around 9.6 million.
 They are spread over north and central India, as well as dispersed with the Indian diaspora across the world, up from 843,171 in the 1901 census.

 There are two temples dedicated to Kabir located in Benares.
 One of them is maintained by Hindus, while the other by Muslims.
 Both the temples practise similar forms of worship where his songs are sung daily.
 Other rituals of aarti and distributing prasad are similar to other Hindu temples.
 The followers of Kabir are vegetarians and abstain from alcohol.